 In more practical terms, here is a simple, comprehensive backup system for one Mac.
 Start by purchasing two external hard drives.
 Partition each drive into two parts.
 Configure Carbon Copy Cloner to make a full bootable backup of your Mac to one of the partitions on each of the external drives.
 Carbon Copy Cloner can be scheduled to perform automatic backups whenever the hard drive is connected.
 Configure Time Machine, which comes included in Mac OS X 10.5 and higher, to perform automated hourly backups of all files on your Mac to the other partition on each of the external drives.
 On a designated day each week you can switch between the two hard drives.
 The idle drive should be stored off-site at a secure location across the street or across town.
 If you’re not inclined to buy two backup hard drives then you could supplement your one on-site hard drive with off-site backups made by CrashPlan.
 CrashPlan is an online backup system.
-They have different pricing for personal and business use.
-(I’ve now written Tech Tip articles about using CrashPlan for either personal or business use.)

 The reason to use both Carbon Copy Cloner and Time Machine is that even though Time Machine backs up all files on a hard drive, it does not do so in a manner which lets one start (boot) their Mac from the Time Machine backup drive.
 Thus, Carbon Copy Cloner is a nice supplement to Time Machine since it’s focus is making a bootable backup drive.
 Having another hard drive from which one can boot their Mac can minimize downtime and can be helpful in the event of problem with the internal hard drive.